chadrey/rcMDL/README.md

 ```

 ## Router
 Router is wrapped inside a container because it is more easily implemented in a driver for a DSP that can control many routers.

 It was determined to change he COMMAND API from `CIxOy` to `ROUTE-index,input,output`.
 That made it simpler to utilize the SNAPI function handlers.

 ```
-This module assigns these as default values:
+The module can assign these as default values:
 * Router Count: 1
 * Maximum Input Count: 40
 * Maximum Output Count: 40